Cray-HPE/uan-product-stream/docs/operations/index.md

     1 file changed, 1 insertion(+)
     create mode 100644 group_vars/Application/vars.yml
    ```

+   ##FIXME## - These instructions are too vague to be actionable.
+I realize that
+   this is a potentially complicate section, but I had no idea what to do while
+   reading these.

    ##FIXME## - UAN ansible configuration guide - listing role parameters